Air Fryer Green Beans

 Air fryer green beans are a quick and easy side dish perfect to pair with all of your favorite mains!
-Green beans are coated in simple seasonings, then cooked until tender and crispy.
+Green beans are coated in simple seasonings and cooked until tender and crispy.
 Try this healthy recipe for a delicious way to eat more nutrients!

 Air fryer green beans.